Code-Institute-Submissions/johng252627-memorygame_JuneResub/README.md

 ### User Story
 As a user who wants to play a quick memory game:
-1. I want clear insrtuctions on how to play.
+1. I want clear instructions on how to play.
 2. I want a good layout without any distractions or unecessary inclusions.
 3. I want the game to get more difficult as it progresses.
 4. I want a way to play again when I get to the end.